Electronic-Old-Persian-Library/Old-Persian-Cuneiform-OCR/README.md

 این است آنچه من می‌گویم.

+Translate to Modern English:

+“This is me, Dariush king; By the grace of Ahura Mazda, I have built this; I founded this empire and made it strong.
+May Ahuramazda protect me and my kingdom; may it last forever; and it would be safe from lies; that is what I did;
+That is what I am saying.”

+## Article

+I wrote an [article](https://www.researchgate.net/publication/382528886_Translating_Old_Persian_cuneiform_by_artificial_intelligence_AI) as a tiny report for what I have done for this project till now.

 ## Notice

 This repository is still under developing.
 For contributing contact me by email: melaneepython@gmail.com

-To create pull requests for this repository please choose branches except "main" (issue, refactor and feature).
+To create pull requests for this repository please choose just these branches: issue, refactor and feature.

+## LICENSE
+This repository is under ```CC-BY-NC``` license and any commercial use is prohibited.